OdatNurd/OverrideAudit/README.md

 file that no longer exists on disk (i.e. you have opened the override and then deleted it) to ensure that you don't accidentally resurrect a deleted file by saving it again.

+### `mini_diff_underlying`: true/false (Default: true) ###

+This setting controls how the Sublime Text `mini_diff` functionality interacts with your overrides when you're editing them (including when they are initially created by the `Create Override` command).

+When enabled, while editing an override the file that Sublime uses to calculate the diff indicators in the gutter will be set to the unpacked version of the override you're working on.

+This allows you to use the internal Sublime functionality for jumping between changes to easily navigate your override, including showing you inline diff hunks of each change and allowing you to revert changes.

+This setting requires the `mini_diff` setting to be set to  `true` in your `Preferences.sublime-settings` file; when set to `false` or `"auto"` the `mini_diff_underlying` setting has no effect.

 ### `confirm_deletion` : true/false (Default: true) ###